averheim/Loke/README.md

 # Loke

 Loke is a cost report generator for Amazon Web Services.
-Using Amazon Athena to access Amazons billing reports.
+Filling the gaping void in AWS billing API, Loke uses Amazon Athena to access Amazons billing reports.
+It then creates a neat cost summary that spans back 30 days.
 It is intended to run as a cronjob to send a weekly cost report to the resource owners via email.
+But not only that!

-Loke produces a user email and an admin email.
+Loke also sends an admin report to your list of administrators, making it easy to spot unintended cost fluctuations before things gets out of hand.

 The user email consists of:
 ##### Tables